Machine-Learning-Tokyo/MLT_Talks/README.md

+## François Chollet (Creator of Keras, Google)
-# Current capabilties, limitations and future directions of deep learning, François Chollet (Creator of Keras, Google)
+### Current capabilties, limitations and future directions of deep learning

 ### Talk
 Deep learning has had amazing successes in recent years.
 But can it lead to Strong AI?
 The goal of this talk is to zoom out a little bit -- to look at how deep learning really works, to look at its current limits, and to try to see the road ahead for AI.